Alumni

 immune interactions.

-Chance Kane
+Chanyce Kane

 ADMINISTRATIVE ASSISTANT

-but also Dr. Bardeesy and Dr. Ellisen in the MGH Cancer Center.
+Chanyce grew up in Revere and graduated from Merrimack college in 2017 with a concentration in molecular cell biology and biotechnology and a minor in business management.
+She plans to continue her education in hopes of obtaining a Biology/Business Master’s degree.
+She is always ready for new opportunities.
+She is not only assisting Dr. Sykes but also Dr. Bardeesy and Dr. Ellisen in the MGH Cancer Center.
 She is very excited to learn from the three doctors and looks forward to being a part of their research growth.
 Living in Massachusetts, she has always wanted an opportunity to work in MGH and be a part of their innovative research.
 In her free time, she enjoys dancing, binge-watching Korean Dramas, and

 hanging out with her family and friends.